jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 * Programming Language Grammars
 * Grammars and Object-Oriented design mappings.
 I think this is where most of the elegance of the pattern resides.
 I will expand beyond the GoF stem cell diagram.
 * Scanners and Parsers
-* A Use Case based upon a project-based Interpreter/DSL that I designed and the project deployed.
+* A Use Case based upon a project-based Interpreter/DSL that I designed, and the project deployed.

 # Specification is Interpreter
 While I think I will need additional blogs to describe Interpreter sufficiently, I can provide a quick overview here.